jpatel531/chitter/README.md

 #Chitter

 Creating a Twitter clone as part of our Week 6 Friday Test at Makers Academy.
 An exercise in getting more acquainted with Sinatra, DataMapper and BCrypt.
 As an extension, I decided to use the Grape gem to create a small API of Cheets, which AngularJS processes asynchronously.
+I also use the Pusher API to make posting cheets realtime.

 ##Objectives